DJFPaul/grandMA2-Chataigne-Module/README.md

      You might notice that by default we are not requesting any Faders, but unlike in the Dynamic section, there is a 2. before each range in the Buttons default config.

      The Static section can be best though of like classic hardcoded MIDI Mappings.
-     The Faders/Buttons field in this section **REQUIRE** a page prefix before the range, telling it which Page you want the range from.
+     Faders/Buttons fields in this section **REQUIRE** a page prefix before the range, telling it which specific page you want the executors from.
-     This page will never change, irrelevant of that Active Page you are on, and will get processed into dedicated static value fields.
+     These pages will not be influenced by **Active Page** and get processed into dedicated static value fields for each page.

-     Faders also go from 1-90 and Buttons also go from 101-190.
+     Like before, **Faders** go from 1-90 and **Buttons** go from 101-190.
-     Syntax: `Page.Start-End` so If you want Buttons 101 - 115 from Page 2, you put `2.101-115`.
+     The syntax is: `Page.Start-End`, so if you want **Buttons** 101 - 115 from Page 2, you put `2.101-115`.
-     Just like in the dynamic section, you can use `;` to define multiple blocks.
+     Just like in the dynamic section, you can use `;` to define multiple executor blocks.
 Example: `2.101-115;2-131-145;3.101-130`
-     You need to include the page prefix at the start of every block.
+     You need to include the page prefix at the start of every block you define.

      Note: All blocks referencing the same page get combined into a single request but different pages will be separate data requests for each.

+## Values
+Here is where the data we are requesting is ending up in.
+1. **Executors:**
+     Here is where our requested playbacks end up in.

+     **Active Page:**
+          This is where all executors defined in the **Dynamic** sections will generate and update their data elements in.
+          When you change **Active Page** the elements will be overwritten / constatnly updated with the page you change to.

+     **Page1, Page2, Page3...**
+          Playbacks from the **Static** section will generate separate page entries for each page and their respective defined Executors here.
+          These pages will always contain the same Executors, regardless of what **Active Page** you are on.
+3. Internal
+     This section is at the moment mostly interesting for debugging reasons and contains various some API responses.